Lane Thomas Player Props: Nationals vs. Royals

 Royals Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Royals pitching staff ranks 14th in the league.
+- The Royals pitching staff is 15th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Royals' 5.28 team ERA ranks 29th among all MLB pitching staffs.
+- The Royals have the 29th-ranked team ERA among all league pitching staffs (5.26).

-- Royals pitchers combine to rank 21st in baseball in home runs surrendered (64 total, 1.2 per game).
+- The Royals rank 20th in baseball in home runs allowed (64 total, 1.2 per game).

-- Singer makes the start for the Royals, his 11th of the season.
-He is 3-4 with a 7.48 ERA and 43 strikeouts in 49 1/3 innings pitched.
+- Lynch will make his first start of the season for the Royals.

-- In his most recent time out on Monday against the Detroit Tigers, the right-hander tossed 3 2/3 innings, giving up five earned runs while surrendering seven hits.
+- In his last appearance on Tuesday, Oct.
+4, the 26-year-old southpaw, started and went 4 2/3 innings against the Cleveland Guardians.

 © 2023 Data Skrive.
 All rights reserved.